omfmartin/omfmartin.github.io/content/en/posts/202402_explainable_ai.md

 ### When We Can Away Without an Explanation

 Not all predictions made by AI should be explained.
 Generating explanations introduces additional software complexity and computational needs, which translate to financial expenses, and environmental impact.
-Explainable AI may be unjustified in certain scenarios, such as:
+Implementing XAI may be unjustified in certain scenarios, such as:

-- **Low-Stakes Scenarios**: In situations where the consequences of errors are minimal, such as recommendations on a streaming platform, users typically have little interest in understanding the inner workings of how these suggestions are generated.
+- **Low-Stakes Scenarios**: In situations where the consequences of errors are minimal, such as recommendations on a streaming platform.
+Users typically have little interest in understanding the inner workings of how these suggestions are generated.
 - **Well-Understood Problems**: For well-established problems like spam filtering in email systems, the explanations for each decision may not be essential because the overall reliability and accuracy of the system are already well understood.
 - **Risks of Manipulation**: In some cases, providing detailed explanations can unintentionally aid those seeking to exploit the system.
 For instance, SEO experts might misuse in-depth information about search algorithms to manipulate rankings and undermine the system's integrity.

 ## Approaches to Explainaing AI

-Interpretability and explainability are distinguished in the context of AI.
-Interpretability refers to the degree to which one can understand the underlying algorithm.
-Explainability, on the other hand, pertains to the ability to understand how the algorithm arrived at a particular result.

 The intricate mathematical details and computations of an algorithm usually don't reveal much about how it makes decisions.
 This is because the representations learned by the predictive model are typically beyond the human brain's capacity to understand.
-As such, direction approaches, such as disclosing source code or mathematical computations, fall short of providing understanding.
+Because of this, direct approaches, such as disclosing source code or mathematical computations, fall short of providing understanding.

-To overcome these challenges, XAI techniques either use inherently interpretable models or approximate complex, black-box models with simpler, more understandable ones.
+To overcome this challenge, XAI techniques either use inherently interpretable models or approximate complex, black-box models with simpler, more understandable ones.
 XAI is an active field of research.
-Currently, there's no universal way to explain complex predictive algorithms, and there might never be one.
-This is because algorithms vary widely and are used in different contexts.
+Currently, there is no universal way to explain complex predictive algorithms, and there might never be one.

 Our focus will be on categorizing the techniques used to explain predictive models, highlighting some of the most commonly employed methods.
-For those interested in the subject, further reading is recommended.

 ![An abstract visual representation of a classification of XAI techniques](classification_of_xai.webp)